 Many lawyers handle personal injury matters under what is known as a contingency fee arrangement.
 The "contingency" aspect means that something must occur for a fee to be earned by the attorney- specifically, a financial recovery.
 Usually, the lawyer will advance the costs of litigation, and, if there is a financial recovery, the lawyer will retain a percentage of that recovery as his or her fee.
 However, if there is no recovery obtained by the lawyer, there is no fee -and generally, no litigation costs- charged to the client.
 This allows the victim of negligence, who may be out of work, or disabled because of the accident, to hire an attorney to pursue the claim without having to pay a sizeable retainer or high hourly fees up-front.

-"Under my Reduced Fee Program, the contingency fee percentage is always limited."
+"Under my Reduced Fee Program, your fee percentage is always limited."

 Practices vary from lawyer to lawyer and jurisdiction to jurisdiction.
 In Maryland, a common contingency fee arrangement calls for the lawyer to retain 33.3 % of the amount recovered in the case as a fee, and, under some agreements, lawyers may retain 40% of the amount recovered as a fee if a lawsuit is filed, and the claim is litigated.
 Under my reduced fee reduced fee program, attorney's fees are always limited to 30% on a presuit recovery, and 35% if the case goes to litigation.